 Through our pedigree as Transfield Services, Broadspectrum’s association with Australia’s naval and maritime sector is longstanding.
 We are extremely proud of our support to Australia’s Defence Forces, and will continue to nurture this relationship.

-More recently in the maritime sector, we have actively provided contracted corrosion protection services on the Collins Class Patrol Boats, and to blast and paint activities for the Air Warfare Destroyer construction work at Techport, South Australia.
+More recently in the maritime sector, we have actively provided contracted corrosion protection services on the Collins Class Submarines, and to blast and paint activities for the Air Warfare Destroyer construction work at Techport, South Australia.

 In 2017 we expanded our Maritime Service offering to include the provision of second tier sustainment and build program services at Garden Island Sydney, Techport in Adelaide, and HMAS Stirling in WA.
 In so doing, we have built upon our maritime roots, and leveraged our 7 stage shutdown program – a program developed by Broadspectrum, and applied across our other sectors including Manufacturing, Oil and Gas, Utilities and Transport.

 We draw upon our trades resources across Australia; qualified personnel who are available to service our clients across multiple trade qualifications, and who are highly experienced in time poor, safety critical, quality assured shutdowns across Australia.
 Our labour market access and employee arrangements ensure a strong capability to meet the inevitable surge requirements.